-To say that I love music would be an understatement.
-Music is my life force and often embodies my emotional state.
+Music is the soundtrack to the movie that is my life.
+Even if I'm not listening to something, you can be sure that I have a playlist running in my mind.
 I love discovering new, weird, and obscure songs and bands (normal and popular ones too).
-I even used to review albums of all genres for a relatively popular blog.
-The last hurrah was when I interviewed a band at the Ambassador of Iceland's house for a media-only event.
+I even used to review albums of all genres for a semi-popular blog.
+The final hurrah occurred when I was invited to interview a band called For a Minor Reflection at the Ambassador of Iceland's house for a media-only event.

 I highly value logic, reasoning, science, and general knowledge about the world and people around me.
-Willful ignorance, lack of critical thinking, and pseudoscience are some of my biggest pet peeves.
-But, I also try to be as objective and open to other people's beliefs as possible, and I love having science-based philosophical arguments.
+Stubborn ignorance, lack of critical thinking, and pseudoscience are some of my biggest pet peeves.
+But I also try to be as objective and open to other people's beliefs as possible, and I love having science-based philosophical arguments.
+Hot topic: Do you believe in free will?

-Despite the fact that I read books professionally, I still do a lot casual reading on the side, whether it's books or the internet, for both pleasure and intellectual stimulation, which often go hand-in-hand.
+Despite the fact that I read books professionally, I still do a lot casual reading on the side for both pleasure and intellectual stimulation, which often go hand in hand.
 In general, I'm simultaneously reading one fiction and one nonfiction book.
-Some of my favorite web-based reading material can be found at Smithsonian.com, Science-Based Medicine, We're History, Vox, and The Comics Curmudgeon.
+Some of my favorite web-based reading material can be found at Smithsonian.com, Science-Based Medicine, We're History, Atlas Obscura, and The Comics Curmudgeon.

-Witty, intellectual banter is a particularly strong suit of mine.
+Witty, intelligent banter is a particular strong suit of mine.
 I'm inquisitive, talkative, and always up for a mentally stimulating conversation seasoned with surreal silliness.
 I'm quick to crack wise and make funny observations, so I try to work my offbeat sense of humor into any conversation.
 An English professor once told me I could be a stand-up poetry analyst.

 I love karaoke and am known to randomly interject bits of song into conversation.
 I used to be an okay drummer (never actually played in a band), but I'm out of practice and trying to get back into it.